 - Head to a local pub or bar and order a lager.
-Or pick up a case at the liquor store, try something new.
+Or pick up a case at the liquor store and try something new.

-- Visit a brewery that specializes in lager beer.
+- Visit a brewery specializing in lager beer.
 Take a tour and learn about the complex process of brewing lager beer.

 - Post an image of yourself enjoying a lager on social media.
 You can tag your photo with a related National Lager Day hashtag (see below).

 What is the difference between a lager and an ale?

 If you are going to celebrate National Lager Day properly, you should know what makes lager beer different from ales.

 Beer can be classified by its two main categories: ales and lagers.
 As you may know, there are vast differences in flavor and aroma between the two.
 It comes down to two main factors: the type of yeast used and the fermentation temperature.